gucci-on-fleek/maxchernoff.ca/web/caddy/static/p/server-installation.md

 - Commands that start with `$` are ran as the `max` user on the server, while commands that start with `%` are ran as some other user.

-- This guide was tested with Fedora IoT 40.
+- This guide was tested with Fedora IoT versions 40–41.

 Pre-installation
 ----------------